dubiacc/docs/en/hesse/vii-syllabus-1.md

 Transcript of the talk by Fr.
 Hesse: Vatican II vs. Syllabus of Errors - Part 1

-# Fr.
-Hesse: Vatican II vs. Syllabus of Errors - Part 1
+# Vatican II vs. Syllabus of Errors - Part 1

 Beginning his systematic demonstration of Vatican II's contradiction of the Syllabus of Errors, Fr.
 Hesse establishes crucial theological distinctions